-Your sinuses are hollow air spaces within the bones between your eyes, behind your cheekbone, and in the forehead.
-They produce mucus, which helps keep the inside of your nose moist.
+The problem isn’t the sinuses themselves.
+They’re just hollow air spaces within the bones between your eyes, behind your cheekbones, and in the forehead.
+They make mucus, which keep the inside of your nose moist.
 That, in turn, helps protect against dust, allergens, and pollutants.

 Sinuses are also are responsible for the depth and tone of your voice.
-This explains why you sound like Clint Eastwood when your sinuses are all stuffed up.
+This explains why you sound like Clint Eastwood when you're all stuffed up.

 There are eight sinus cavities in total.
 They are paired, with one of each in the left and right side of the face.